ms-jpq/chadtree/docs/MIGRATION.md

 ### Isolated Process

 CHADTree now runs inside an isolated process!
 Not only will it start faster, it will also be isolated from your other python plugins.
-Incase of errors or crashes, they will not affect each other nearly as much!
+In case of errors or crashes, they will not affect each other nearly as much!

 ### New Vaildating Config Parser

-CHADTree will now vaildate your typos and mis-understandings on how to configure it!
+CHADTree will now validate your typos and misunderstandings on how to configure it!
 No more silent failures.
 If you make a typo in the config, it will tell you loud and clear!

 New `property.sub_property` syntax also supported on a recursive level.

 ### Faster startup

 CHADTree started up kinda of slowly before.
-I have made it perceptibly faster through various marginal improvments.
+I have made it perceptibly faster through various marginal improvements.

 ### Bigly Improved Documentation